Nicholas II: European affairs

 In 1907, to end longstanding controversies over central Asia, Russia and the United Kingdom signed the Anglo-Russian Convention that resolved most of the problems generated for decades by The Great Game.
-The UK had already entered into the Entente cordiale with France in 1904, and the Anglo-Russian convention led to the formation of the Triple Entente.
+The UK had already entered into the Entente Cordiale with France in 1904, and the Anglo-Russian Convention led to the formation of the Triple Entente.

 The following year, in May 1908, Nicholas and Alexandra's shared "Uncle Bertie" and "Aunt Alix", Britain's King Edward VII and Queen Alexandra, made a state visit to Russia, being the first reigning British monarchs to do so.
 However, they did not set foot on Russian soil.
 Instead, they stayed aboard their yachts, meeting off the coast of modern-day Tallinn.
+The purpose of this three-day meeting was to sign contracts of political and military assistance between the United Kingdom and Russia.
+With the foreign ministers of both countries present, a contract about changes in Macedonia and the weakening of the Ottoman Empire was signed.
+This meeting ignited the Young Turk Revolution in the Ottoman Empire.

 Later that year, Nicholas was taken off guard by the news that his foreign minister, Alexander Izvolsky, had entered into a secret agreement with the Austro-Hungarian foreign minister, Count Alois von Aehrenthal, agreeing that, in exchange for Russian naval access to the Dardanelles and the Bosporus Strait, Russia would not oppose the Austrian annexation of Bosnia and Herzegovina, a revision of the 1878 Treaty of Berlin.
-When Austria-Hungary did annex this territory that October, it precipitated the diplomatic crisis.
-When Russia protested about the annexation, the Austrians threatened to leak secret communications between Izvolsky and Aehernthal, prompting Nicholas to complain in a letter to the Austrian emperor, Franz Joseph, about a breach of confidence.
+When Austria-Hungary did annex this territory that October, it precipitated the Bosnian Crisis.
+When Russia protested about the annexation, the Austrians threatened to leak secret communications between Izvolsky and Aehrenthal, prompting Nicholas to complain in a letter to Emperor Franz Joseph, about a breach of confidence.
 In 1909, in the wake of the Anglo-Russian convention, the Russian imperial family made a visit to England, staying on the Isle of Wight for Cowes Week.

+On 5 July 1912 a meeting was held in Paldiski between Nicholas II and the German emperor Wilhelm II.
+Wilhelm II was aboard the ship Hohenzollern II, escorted by the battlecruiser Moltke.
+A lunch for fifty people was held at the Paldiski roadstead on Nicholas II's yacht Standart, where negotiations about the political situation in Europe were held.
+These negotiations failed to stop the approaching World War I.

 In 1913, during the Balkan Wars, Nicholas personally offered to arbitrate between Serbia and Bulgaria.
 However, the Bulgarians rejected his offer.
-Also in 1913, Nicholas, albeit without Alexandra, made a visit to Berlin for the wedding of Kaiser Wilhelm II's daughter, Princess Victoria Louise, to a maternal cousin of Nicholas, Ernest Augustus, the Duke of Brunswick.
+Also in 1913, Nicholas, albeit without Alexandra, made a visit to Berlin for the wedding of Kaiser Wilhelm II's daughter, Princess Victoria Louise, to a maternal cousin of Nicholas, Ernest Augustus, Duke of Brunswick.
 Nicholas was also joined by his cousin, King George V and his wife, Queen Mary.